-I’m am postdoctoral researcher at Stanford University in the group of Prof. Jure Leskovec.
-Previously, I completed my PhD at ETH Zurich in the Machine Learning and Computational Biology Lab , and prior to that I obtained an MD at the University of Basel.
-Here, you can find my current academic CV.
+I’m a dual-background researcher who will start an appointment as assistant professor for medical AI at ETH Zurich, starting this fall (see announcement).
+Prior to this, I was a postdoctoral researcher at Stanford University in the group of Prof. Jure Leskovec.
+Previously, I completed my PhD at ETH Zurich in the Machine Learning and Computational Biology Lab of Prof. Karsten Borgwardt, and my MD and medical training at the University of Basel.

 During my PhD, I developed machine learning models for medical time series and developed methods for representation learning, spiked with topological data analysis.
 Since joining Stanford CS for my postdoc, I have been exploring novel frontiers of medical AI involving zero-shot and few-shot learning, knowledge injection, multimodal medical reasoning, and large pre-trained models.